netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## TCP Flags Handling

-The augmented ACL structure ({{enh-acl-tree}}) includes a new leaf 'flags-bitmask' to better handle TCP flags {{!RFC9293}}.
+The augmented ACL structure ({{enh-acl-tree}}) includes a new container 'flags-bitmask' to better handle TCP flags {{!RFC9293}}.

 Clients that support both 'flags-bitmask' and 'flags' matching fields MUST NOT set these fields in the same request.

 ## Fragments Handling

-The augmented ACL structure ({{enh-acl-tree}}) includes a new leaf 'fragment' to better handle fragments.
+The augmented ACL structure ({{enh-acl-tree}}) includes new leafs 'ipv4-fragment' and 'ipv6-fragment' to better handle fragments.

-Clients that support both 'fragment' and 'flags' matching fields MUST NOT set these fields in the same request.
+Clients that support both 'ipv4-fragment' and 'flags' matching fields MUST NOT set these fields in the same request.

 ## Payload-based Filtering